 - 1 TBS Spike salt-free seasoning (or any all purpose, salt-free seasoning)

-- 1 tsp Kala Namak Salt (optional but adds that eggy flavor!)
+- 1 tsp Kala Namak Salt (find on Amazon--optional but adds that eggy flavor!)

 - ½ tsp ground nutmeg plus a sprinkle more for the top